ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython_example_1.md

 You can close command line window with `python_d.exe` running when you finish sampling.
 Sampling will also automatically end when sample process finishes.
 {{% /notice %}}

-In the above example we can see that the majority of code executed by CPython's `python_d.exe` executable resides inside the `python312_d.dll` DLL.
+In the above example you can see that the majority of code executed by CPython's `python_d.exe` executable resides inside the `python312_d.dll` DLL.

 Note that in `sampling ....e.e.e.e.e.` is a progressing printout where:
 * character '`.`' represents sample payload (of 128 samples) received from the WindowsPerf Kernel driver and